Drieger/ml-churn-classification/README.md

 #### Feature importance

-After analysing the data, training and evaluating a model, it is important to understand which feature are more important when predicting if a client is a possible churn so we can work on these features.
-Using the property `feature_importances_` from the _Random Forest Classifier_ we were able to plot the 15 most important features.
+Following data analysis, model training, and evaluation, it is crucial to identify the most influential features for predicting customer churn.
+This allows for targeted strategies to mitigate attrition.
+Utilizing the `feature_importances_` attribute of the Random Forest Classifier, we generated a visualization of the 15 most significant features.

 ![features importance](img/random_forest_features%20importance.png)